Cambridgeshire shootings: Man charged with murders

 Mr Alderton will appear at Huntingdon Magistrates' Court on Saturday.

-He was arrested in the Worcester area in the early hours of Thursday, following the shootings of the father and son.
+He was arrested in the Worcester area in the early hours of Thursday.

 A 27-year-old man and 33-year-old woman, who were also arrested, have been released with no further action taken.